vnc

 macos password: ...

-That password is generated per lease and set on the EC2 Mac account during bootstrap.
+That password is generated per lease and set on the macOS account during bootstrap.

-Static macOS and Windows hosts are different.
-Their VNC or Screen Sharing credentials are host-managed, because those targets are existing machines.
-Crabbox does not synthesize or print those passwords.
+Static macOS and Windows hosts are different: their VNC or Screen Sharing credentials are host-managed because those targets are existing machines.
+Crabbox does not synthesize or print them.
+For static hosts the output prints credentials: host-managed plus a hint to use the host's own account or VNC password.

 Managed means Crabbox created the box and owns the desktop setup: